Rasam Pagri

-Rasam Pagri (रसम पगड़ी) is a social ceremony, prevalent amongst Hindus from northern part of India.
+Rasam Pagri (रसम पगड़ी) is a social ceremony, prevalent in the northern part of India.
 The ceremony is conducted upon the death of the eldest male member in a family, in which the eldest surviving male member of the family ties a turban (pagri) on his head in the presence of the extended family or clan.
 According to the Hindu traditions, the ceremony is usually performed by the father of the wife of the eldest, surviving male member.
 The ceremony usually takes place on the fourth day from the day of funeral rites (Antim Sanskar, also known as Uthala), or on the thirteenth day, Tehravin.
 The turban signifies honor of the family, and the ceremony signifies the transition of responsibility for the protection and welfare of the family from the deceased to the surviving oldest male member.
 (While this is predominantly the case, in the Hindu religious scriptures, it is actually the male member who "gives fire" to the body of the deceased who is entitled to wear the turban.
 As per tradition, it is the oldest surviving son who performs this final rite.)

+First pagri ceremony is popular in India representing love from maternal family to the son born to their daughter.
+In sikh families, st the age of 5 or 7 boy's maternal uncle and maternal grandfather bring a pagg and dastarbandi is done (representing welcoming the child to 1st responsible step toards sikhism, offering a feeling of growing up, endless love from Nanka (maternal family) parivar.